Dripy999/account-generator-v2/README.md

 pyinstaller --onefile accgen.py

-make sure to remove the accgen.py file from src in to the main folder so it works!
+make sure to MOVE the accgen.py file from src in to the main folder so it works!